WeblateOrg/weblate/docs/wlc.rst

         Supported since wlc 0.9.

-    Removes any untracked changes in Weblate object to match remote repository (translation, component or project).
+    Removes any untracked changes in a Weblate object to match the remote repository (translation, component or project).

 .. option:: repo

-    Displays repository status for given Weblate object (translation, component or project).
+    Displays repository status for a given Weblate object (translation, component or project).

 .. option:: statistics

-    Displays detailed statistics for given Weblate object (translation, component or project).
+    Displays detailed statistics for a given Weblate object (translation, component or project).

 .. option:: lock-status